 Questions started to nudge at me from the back of my mind.
 “How come I didn’t know this?
 Why didn’t anyone tell me XYZ would happen to me?
 How come no one ever said that these intense feelings/experiences were normal?”
 This felt like an incredible disservice to me, to all women, and to new parents.
 Imagine how much smoother things would go for families as they transitioned into parenthood if they had evidence-based information and adequate support.
 These feelings set my life on a whole new path.
 After my son’s birth, I went back to school and received DONA doula certification, trained as a postpartum doula with A Mother Is Born, received a Childbirth Education Certification through the Childbirth Education Association of Metropolitan New York, and completed a Birth Counseling and Body-Centered Hypnosis certification program with Dr. Gayle Peterson.
 I decided it was time to start talking about things that women were never told about their bodies.
 It was time to start talking about the transition into parenthood, and all those NORMAL feelings that go unmentioned in our culture.

 Though the process of birth is ancient, the culture of birth has changed over the years, is often not until women become pregnant are they truly exposed to all there is to learn about birth, besides hearing about pain.
 Because of how our culture approaches birth, most women are “underserved” when it comes to knowing about childbirth and adjusting to a life with a newborn (myself included).
 My goal is to holistically support and empower women and families during this unique time in their lives, by providing them with the access to information so they too can find their “sea legs” in birth and parenthood.
-After my daughter was born, I expanded Holistic Childbirth to include educational workshops and seminars for professionals who support parents during pregnancy and birth.
+After my daughter was born, I expanded Holistic Childbirth to include educational workshops and seminars for those who support parents during pregnancy and birth.
 Through counseling, classes and workshops, I help families and professionals with the transition into parenthood.

 Affiliations and Networks: